 (2) The State has power in accordance with clause 7E(9)(a) of the Principal Agreement, as defined in the Twelfth Supplementary Agreement, and as inserted by that Supplementary Agreement.

-[Section 4E inserted by No. 61 of 2010 s.
+[Section 4E inserted: No. 61 of 2010 s.
 5.]

 4F.
 Thirteenth Supplementary Agreement